|Just Game Protection...ONLY! PLEASE!|

 Upon serious thought, I can agree that those are not game-protection issues.
 They are issues that concern specific functions of casinos' security and surveillance staffs that have nothing to do with gaming.
 So maybe the guy's right.
 Maybe we should leave these issues to the very capable and dedicated casino security and surveillance professionals whose reality it is to deal with them.

-There is one item coming off the Massacre supported by game protection forums that does bother me personally.
+There is one item coming off the Massacre supported by the WGPC that does bother me personally.
 This is the promotion of software programs that inventors say can track degenerate gamblers' playing patterns and behavior at the tables to identify which ones are more likely to go back to their rooms and get their guns and grenades after taking a bad loss at blackjack.

 Come on, gimme break!